cgmb/d2lmf/README.md

 have those tools installed, those archives will be skipped.

 ## Release Status
-Note the version number: `0.0.4`.
+This software is in beta.
 There may be bugs, and the interface may undergo significant changes between releases.